Aditya-Saraf/National-Basketball-Association/README.md

 # National-Basketball-Association (NBA)
-Data Analysis on NBA dataset as a Project in course CSC522 at NCSU.
+Data Analysis on NBA dataset as part of the Project in the course CSC522 at NCSU.

 ## Introduction
 The National Basketball Association (NBA) is a professional basketball league in North America that is composed of 30 teams (29 in the United States and 1 in Canada).
 It is one of the four major professional sports leagues in the United States and Canada and is the premier men’s professional basketball league in the world.
 This project analyzes the NBA dataset to discover patterns between various aspects of the player and their impact on the game.
 For an instance— career span of players on the basis of the positions they play or their biological aspects.